Short on cash as you await a lawsuit settlement in New Jersey?

 One piece of legislation specific to the Garden State is its statute on dog attacks.
 In most states, owners are not legally culpable for any isolated or first-time incidents that their pet bites another human.
 In New Jersey, however, the Revised Statutes section 4:19-16 renders a dog owner “strictly liable” for any harm caused by their pet to another party, whether or not that dog had ever previously behaved harmfully to others.

 In the case of car accidents, New Jersey follows a system known as “choice no-fault”.
-This means that, when purchasing

-	car insurance, a driver has the choice between including fault or no-fault clauses, the latter of which is most common

-	as part of a basic policy, or standard policy with limited right to sue.
+This means that, when purchasing car insurance, a driver has the choice between including fault or no-fault clauses, the latter of which is most common as part of a basic policy, or standard policy with limited right to sue.

-	A no-fault insurance policy entitles an injury claimant to make their claim via their own personal injury protection

-	(PIP) coverage within the policy.
+A no-fault insurance policy entitles an injury claimant to make their claim via their own personal injury protection (PIP) coverage within the policy.
 PIP will consequently cover the majority of losses, excluding any emotional damages.

-	Those with a no-fault policy can only sue an at-fault driver in the event of serious injury, such as a displaced

-	fracture, scarring and disfigurement, or dismemberment.
+Those with a no-fault policy can only sue an at-fault driver in the event of serious injuries, such as a displaced fracture, scarring, and disfigurement, or dismemberment.

 Notable Personal Injury Lawyers in New Jersey